fwgary/portpanel/README.md

 ---

 Hello there,
-This Template is designed and created by _JustHaider Run `npm install` in terminal then `node server.js`
+This Template is designed and created by Gary
+Run `npm install` in terminal
+then `node server.js`